-Ill‐fitting bikes are the most common cause of injury and chronic discomfort among cycle tourists, and it’s also worth mentioning that ill‐fitting bicycles are one of the key reasons many of us don’t ride bikes past adolescence: we’ve never ridden a bike that actually fits us.
+Badly-fitting bikes are the most common cause of injury and chronic discomfort among cycle tourists.
+It’s also worth mentioning that ill-fitting bicycles are one of the key reasons many of us don’t ride bikes past adolescence: we’ve never ridden a bike that actually fits us.

 Fitting a bicycle is not a magical art, but there are a few prerequisites:

 - experience on the part of the fitter;

 - the ability to make small adjustments to or substitutions of components depending on the unique physiology of the rider, and